NURSING 7002HO - Interpretive and Critical Research in Health

 General Course Information

-Course Code NURSING 7002HO Course Interpretive and Critical Research in Health Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Flexible delivery mode (optional on-campus tutorials in Semester 1 only) Restrictions Available to MNSc, MGrief&PCCouns, GradCertPH, GradDipPH, MPH & GradDipOH&SMgt students only Course Description This course will outline the interpretive and critical paradigms and focus on research design from this perspective.
+Course Code NURSING 7002HO Course Interpretive and Critical Research in Health Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Flexible delivery mode (optional on-campus tutorials in Semester 1 only) Restrictions Available to MNSc, MGrief&PCCouns, GradCertPH, GradDipPH, MPH & GradDipOH&SMgt students only Course Description This course will outline the interpretive and critical paradigms and focus on research design from this perspective.
 Topics will include the critique of positivism and an introduction to interpretive methodologies, such as grounded theory, ethnography and phenomenology and critical methodologies, such as feminist research and action research.
 Practical research activities such as literature searching, conducting interviews and coding qualitative data will also be provided.

 Course Coordinator: Dr Lynette CusackCourse Coordinator: Lynette Cusack